-Service Type:

 Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the e authority to provide the following additional service not

-specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Service Title:

-Behavioral Support

-HCBS Taxonomy:

-Category 1: Sub-Category 1:
+ategory 1: Sub-Category 1:

-10 Other Mental Health and Behavioral Services 10040 behavior support
+Other Mental Health and Behavioral Services

-Category 2: Sub-Category 2:
+ategory 2: Sub-Category 2:

-Category 3: Sub-Category 3:
+ategory 3: Sub-Category 3:

-Service Definition (Scope):

-Category 4: Sub-Category 4:
+ategory 4: Sub-Category 4:

+ПП

+ete this part for a renewal application or a new wai wer that replaces an existing waiver.
+Select one: